increpare/oeuf-documentation/map-editor-tutorial.md

 Cycle to Layer Mode with **Backtick** (**`**).

-- It can be useful to divide large maps into layers
+- It can be useful to divide large maps into layers.
 - Empty layers are shown with a red tint in the layer list so you can spot them easily.

 ### 6.1 Layer Visibility